ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-01-integration-of-ai-in-pcb-design.md

 When most industries are motivated to use AI to enhance their services, why will the PCB industry stay behind?

 Talking about PCB, also known as Printed Circuit Board, a board composed of several electronic components connected through pathways.
-Such electric components placed on top of a board connected marks a device’s functionality.
+Such electric components placed on top of a board connected marks a device's functionality.

 Integrating AI in designing a PCB can be a helpful idea considering the number of difficulties it will lessen.
 AI-based auto-routing function for designing a PCB can be helpful, and it has various other benefits as well.